 Your enrolment period commences from your date of enrolment, i.e., the date that you initially paid for your course.
 Generally, Certificate IV level courses have a 12 month enrolment period, and Diploma-level courses have an 18 month enrolment period, unless otherwise specified on your course page.
 Students may apply to extend their enrolment on a month-by-month basis, for which extra fees apply, however approval of any enrolment extension is solely at our discretion.

-If you require longer time to complete your studies, beyond the allowable six-month extension time frame from original enrolment date, a new full course enrolment of 12 months for Certificate IV or 18 months for Diploma courses will apply, with full course fees due and payable.
+If you require longer time to complete your studies, beyond the allowable six-month extension time frame from original enrolment date, a new full course enrolment of six or 12 months for Certificate IV or 18 months for Diploma courses will apply, with full course fees due and payable.
 Any money paid at the time of original enrolment does not apply to the new course enrolment, although we may offer you a returning-student discount of up to 10%.
 Any previously completed units may be applied to the new course enrolment providing they are deemed equivalent at the time of the new enrolment.

 3. Privacy Notice